Skip to main content

 Service Overview

-Participating in cardiac rehab can improve quality of life and exercise performance while reducing symptoms such as chest pain, fatigue, shortness of breath and psychological distress.
+• Subject to fewer symptoms such as chest pain, fatigue, shortness of breath and psychological distress

 You may be helped by cardiac rehab if you have certain heart conditions or if you have had certain heart procedures.
 These include: